Another year has come and gone… and this year you, or your loved one, has or is going to become newly eligible for Medicare.

 Coverage for Excess Charges

-This letter plan made our list because, in addition to the above benefits, it’s one of two-letter plans that cover any Medicare Part B excess charges.
+This letter plan made our list because, in addition to the above benefits, it’s one of the two-letter plans that cover any Medicare Part B excess charges.

 Medicare Part B excess charges are when a doctor who accepts Medicare patients charges above what Medicare has approved for that service or treatment.